tchbihsan/CodeFest2024/challenges/Challenge01.md

 }
 }
 ```
-2. You need to deploy 1 DynamoDB and write some test data into the newly created database.
+2. You need to deploy one DynamoDB and write some test data into the newly created database.

   `Full code added for now.
 Will be updated before event.`